cosmodesi/desigaldev/AgnCats/dr1/README.md

 Example
 =======

-An example notebook *AGNQSO_summary_cat.ipynb* is presented which provides an interactive example of the catalog generation steps.
+An example notebook *how_to_use_AGN_summary.ipynb* is presented which provides an interactive example of the catalog generation steps.

 File location and structure